 Moving Up is a program designed as a brief refresher for students in basic English and mathematics skills so that they can retest the COMPASS assessment and increase their scores.
 It is a two-week initiative that has students learn and practice English and math skills daily before retesting using the COMPASS.
 Though this program is not offered currently, it was implemented from 2010 to 2012.
 During that time, this program successfully moved up many students into higher-level developmental and college-level courses.
 The two Intermediate School Districts we worked with have since integrated this program into their regular college preparation curriculum.

 The Advance Program is a successful, cost-effective program designed to use our current placement assessment as a secondary assessment for those students who place into developmental courses in reading, writing, and/or math.
-If first-time students place into any of these categories, they are allowed one free retest in order to test out of a developmental course.
-Even though a relatively small amount of students take advantage of the retest option, many of the students who do benefit greatly from it.
+If first-time students place into any of these categories, they are encouraged to take one free retest in order to test out of a developmental course.
+Many of the students who take advantage of the program benefit greatly from it.
+In fact, just this past year the program saved over $100,000 for students.

-Designed for students who believe they can, with a little polish, move up a level in a developmental course or move out of developmental courses altogether.
-Math Booster is a two-week program.
-The first week is numerical literacy, and the second week is Algebra.
-At the end of each week, students will retake the COMPASS test as well as Delta's division placement tests.
-Math Booster is offered at no charge to students.
+Math Booster is designed for students who believe they can, with a little polish, move up a level in a developmental course or move out of developmental courses altogether.
+Math Booster is a two- to three-week program.
+The first week is numerical literacy, and the second week is Algebra, and if there is a third week, it involves Intermediate Algebra.
+At the end of each week, students retake the COMPASS test as well as Delta's division placement tests.
+Math Booster is offered at no charge to students and is successful in moving many students out of developmental courses before they even take classes.

 Delta has three developmental math courses: